Do Millennials simply have less sales talent than prior generations?

 - Personalize it.
 They want to like where they work and the people they work with.
 Get to know them and their lives outside of work.

 - Manage their expectations.
-Here’s an aha-moment: Happiness = Reality – Expectations.
+Happiness = Reality – Expectations.
 In other words, happiness at work happens when the outcome exceeds the expectations—and unhappiness occurs when the outcome falls below expectations.
-Make sure they don’t think they are going to be your Zuckerberg in the next 6 months.
+Make sure they don’t think they're going to be your Zuckerberg in the next 6 months.

 - Provide flexibility in their work.
-They are not going to give up everything just because they have a job; adjust your style when possible and meet them in the middle.
+They're not going to give up everything just because they have a job; adjust your style when possible and meet them in the middle.

 - Create a highly collaborative environment with peer mentors, group brainstorming, and group projects.